Central Bank of Sri Lanka bond scandal: Background

+In 2015, Arjuna Mahendran, a Singaporean of Sri Lankan Tamil origin, was appointed as the CBSL governor, with the support of Prime Minister Wickremesinghe and in spite of ensuing controversy over his eligibility as a foreign national and over his apparent friendship with Wickremesinghe.
+It was reported that the current CBSL governor Indrajit Coomaraswamy was to have been appointed to that position but was withdrawn by the latter due to being busy in other projects.

-On 27 February 2015, newly appointed CBSL governor Arjuna Mahendran advertised the sale of Rs.
-1 billion in 30 year government bonds at a coupon of 12.5% Despite several accounts erroneously cite an indicative rate of 9.5%.
+On 27 February 2015, Governor Mahendran advertised the sale of Rs.
+1 billion in 30 year government bonds at a coupon of 12.5%.
+Despite several accounts erroneously cite an indicative rate of 9.5%.
 The sale was oversubscribed with 36 bids of totaling Rs.
 20 billion.
 The majority of bidders, 26, bidded for Rs.
 100 million or less at a rate of 9.5%–10.5%.
 However, a few bidders, including Perpetual Treasuries Limited, wanted interest rates of 11%–12%.
 On 27 February 2015, the CBSL accepted Rs.
 10 billion in bids at rates of 9.5%–12.5%, which meant that the base value of the auction doubled twenty times.
 The issuing of ten times the advertised bonds, and at a higher than expected rate, was alleged to cost the Sri Lankan government an additional Rs.
 1.6 billion ($ 10.6 million), though this alleged loss was disputed by the Leader of the House of Parliament.
 A petition was lodged in the Supreme Court of Sri Lanka contesting the methodology used to allege such a loss.
 Perpetual Treasuries was issued, directly and indirectly, with Rs.
 5 billion in bonds at 12.5%.
 Perpetual Treasuries was one of the primary dealers in the sale and is owned by Mahendran's son-in-law Arjun Aloysius.
 The primary dealer had also appointed the sister of the former Central Bank Governor Ajit Nivard Cabraal onto the Board of its holding company.